ArjunR246/revenue-recovery-agent/README.md

 ## Mistakes I caught along the way (and fixed)

-I think this is actually worth including, because catching these felt like the real work:

 - My root cause classifier first came back at **100% accuracy**, which is a red flag, not a win.
-Turned out my synthetic data was too clean — I went back and added overlapping feature ranges, some cross-class signal bleed, and 3% deliberate label noise, then retrained down to a more believable **97.35%** (checked with 5-fold cross-validation — mean 97.35%, std only 0.31% — and confirmed there was no train/test leakage or duplicate rows).
+Turned out my synthetic data was too clean, I went back and added overlapping feature ranges, some cross-class signal bleed, and 3% deliberate label noise, then retrained down to a more believable **97.35%** (checked with 5-fold cross-validation — mean 97.35%, std only 0.31% and confirmed there was no train/test leakage or duplicate rows).
-- My first version of the recoverability scorer barely beat a naive "just guess the root cause's average recovery rate" baseline.
+- My first version of the recoverability scorer barely beat a simple baseline.
 The noise I'd added to the generator was drowning out the actual behavioral signal (retry count, inactivity, OTP attempts), so I dialed it back until those features actually mattered, and verified the improvement before moving on.
-- The decay-curve-derived intervention windows initially came out to as long as 5.5 days for PRICE_HESITATION — which directly contradicts the 72-hour hard-expiry rule I'd already committed to elsewhere in the system.
+- The decay-curve-derived intervention windows initially came out to as long as 5.5 days for PRICE_HESITATION, which directly contradicts the 72-hour hard-expiry rule I'd already committed to elsewhere in the system.
 I capped every decay-derived window at 4,320 minutes so the Decision Engine and Stopping Rules module actually agree with each